Atomic Confinement Potentials and the Generation of Numerical Atomic Orbitals: Abstract

 \section{Abstract}

-Motivated by the development of reusable software for computational chemistry [Lehtola, J. Chem.
+We aim to develop novel reusable open source infrastructure [Lehtola, J. Chem.
 Phys.
-159, 180901 (2023)], we aim to establish novel open source infrastructure for electronic structure calculations with numerical atomic orbital (NAO) basis sets.
-Soft confinement potentials are typically used in this context to force the NAO radial basis functions $\psi_{nl}(r)$ to vanish smoothly in increasing $r$ and to generate localized unoccupied states; we review such soft confinement potentials in this work as a follow-up to our recent study of hard-wall confinement induced effects on atomic electronic structure [Åström and Lehtola, J. Phys.
+159, 180901 (2023)] for numerical atomic orbitals (NAOs).
+Soft confinement potentials are typically used to force the NAO radial basis functions ${\psi}_{nl}(r)$ to vanish smoothly in increasing $r$ and to generate localized unoccupied states; we review such potentials and other commonly-used techniques in NAO generation as a follow-up to our recent study on atoms in hard-wall confinement [Åström and Lehtola, J. Phys.
 Chem.
 A 129, 2791 (2025)].
-We also note that in addition to their use in NAO generation, confinement potentials are also employed to simulate environmental effects in other research areas, such as studies of (i) atoms in solids, (ii) quantum dots, and (iii) high-pressure chemistry.

-As in our earlier work, we perform fully numerical density functional theory (DFT) calculations with the Perdew--Burke--Ernzerhof (PBE) exchange-correlation functional, and employ spherically averaged, spin-restricted densities, as is usual in NAO studies.
-Our calculations employ the \textsc{HelFEM} program, which implements the finite element method (FEM), yielding variational energies and enabling the use of various boundary conditions.
+In addition to NAO generation, confinement potentials are also employed to simulate environmental effects in other research areas, such as studies of (i) atoms in solids, (ii) quantum dots, and (iii) high-pressure chemistry.
+As in our earlier work, we perform fully numerical density functional calculations with spherically averaged densities, as is usual in NAO studies.
+Our calculations employ the the finite element method (FEM) implemented in the HelFEM program, yielding variational energies and enabling the use of various boundary conditions.
 We consider four families of potentials to study the Mg and Ca atoms, which are textbook examples of extended electronic structures.
 We show that the resulting ground-state orbitals are surprisingly insensitive to the employed form of the confinement potential, and that the orbitals decay quickly under confinement.
-This allows us to truncate the radial grid, even when the confinement potential is non-singular.
-We study increasingly steep potentials and point out how they approach the hard-wall limit in a systematic and smooth manner.
-Finally, we assess NAO basis set truncation errors arising from various parameter choices for the singular potentials that are now broadly used in the NAO literature.
+We study increasingly steep potentials and examine how they approach the hard-wall limit.
+Finally, we assess NAO basis set truncation errors for types of singular potentials that are now broadly used in the NAO literature.